one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Lab6-Deploy-a-Pooled-Host-Pool.md

-# Exercise 6: Deploy a Pooled Host Pool
+# Lab 6: Deploy a Pooled Host Pool

 --------------------------------------------------------

 Now that we have provisioned a Windows Virtual Desktop Tenant, we can now deploy